-Frequently asked questions about submitting a proposal:
+Questions and answers about submitting a proposal:

-Q – Who attends the Symposium?
+Q: Who attends the Symposium?

-Q – Is ISCEBS or International Foundation membership required to submit a proposal?
+Q: Is ISCEBS or International Foundation membership required to submit a proposal?

-A – We welcome proposals from any qualified presenters, member or non-member.
+A: We welcome proposals from any qualified presenters, member or non-member.

-A – Yes.
+A: Yes.
 Click here for more information.

-Q – What specifically are you looking for in a presentation proposal?
+Q: What specifically are you looking for in a presentation proposal?
 Do I need to submit a full presentation?

-A – A full presentation is not necessary at this time.
+A: A full presentation is not necessary at this time.
 The submission process does not support attachments.
 You will be asked to provide:

 • Session title and category

-• three session takeaways
+• three session learning outcomes or takeaways

 • complete contact information.

-Q - How long are the sessions?
+Q: How long are the sessions?
 What should I focus on?

-A – Should your proposal be accepted and then the content is altered due to legislative or judicial action, Symposium program staff will work with you to allow you time to make any needed adjustments to your presentation.
+Q: I have a great session idea, but pending legislation or court rulings might change something.
+How does the Symposium proposal process allow for these possible changes?A: Should your proposal be accepted and then the content is altered due to legislative or judicial action, Symposium program staff will work with you to allow you time to make any needed adjustments to your presentation.

 If you have a great idea based on regulations as they exist today, go ahead and submit it - we want to hear from you!

-Q – May I add a co-speaker to my proposed session?
+Q: May I add a co-speaker to my proposed session?

-Q – Where can I get additional information?
+Q: Where can I get additional information?

-A – Visit the Symposium page for more details, including audience, registration, sponsorship and other special events.
+A: Visit the Symposium page for more details, including audience, registration, sponsorship and other special events.
 Or call the Society at (262) 786-8771.